Victorian police brutality

 The first incident this week involved a disabled pensioner being dragged, pinned down and beaten in his front yard.
 His CCTV camera recorded the entire incident showing him in a helpless and abused state.
-Another video was released of a man being repeatedly punched and kicked in the head by police during an arrest in a Melbourne pharmacy.
-The most recent incident involved a man being hurled around by officers when his face hit the door of a holding cell causing him to bleed severely.
+Another video came out of a man getting repeated punches and kicks to the head by police during an arrest in a Melbourne pharmacy.
+The most recent incident involved a man hurled around by officers when his face hit the door of a holding cell causing him to bleed severely.

 Police Brutality in NSW

 These cases and IBAC’s recent findings show that police misconduct is a systemic issue and needs to be addressed immediately.
 Of course this is not unique to Victoria with many instances of police brutality also occurring in NSW.
-For example, the NSW Law Enforcement Conduct Commission (LECC) is currently investigating a case involving a violent arrest of a 16 year old boy where he was repeatedly beaten by police officers.
+For example, the NSW Law Enforcement Conduct Commission (LECC) is currently investigating a case involving a violent arrest of a 16 year old boy where police officers repeatedly beat him.

-O’Brien Criminal and Civil Solicitors have also dealt with many cases where clients have been mistreated by police.
-We have successfully represented clients who have sued the police for compensation after being assaulted, unlawfully arrested and/or unlawfully imprisoned.
+O’Brien Criminal and Civil Solicitors also deal with many cases where clients suffer mistreatment by police.
+We successfully represented clients who sued the police for compensation after experiencing assault, unlawful arrest and/or unlawful imprisonment.